Crowded Kitchen

 Quick tip: If you don't have blue spirulina and/or matcha, you can use any food coloring (regular gel or natural) to dye the white chocolate.
 Try mixing together blue and green for the perfect robin's egg blue.

-white chocolate wafers and coconut oil in a bowl before melting.
+White chocolate in a bowl before melting.

 STEP 5: Coating the eggs works best when they are semi-frozen.
 This helps the white chocolate coating firm up quickly so it doesn't pool when you set it down on the baking sheet.
 Stick a toothpick in the bottom of an egg, then dip in the white chocolate.
 Let the excess chocolate drip off.
 Wait until the white chocolate is mostly hardened, then return to the parchment paper and immediately remove the toothpick.
 If you wait too long to remove the toothpick, the chocolate coating may crack.

-peanut butter egg before dipping in blue white chocolate.
+Dipping peanut butter egg in white chocolate.

 STEP 6: To make the speckles, dip a pastry brush in the cocoa powder/water mixture.
 Holding it about 8 inches above the baking sheet, flick the tip of the pastry brush over the eggs to create speckles.
 Note: this can get messy, so wear an apron!)
 Refrigerate until the chocolate dries out (~10 minutes).